gounthar/learning-2024-devops/docs/src/virt/README.md

 * Start alpine VM
 * Install Virtualbox Additions
 * Use setup-alpine to configure your VM
+* install ssh
+* install an Apache server
+* Test to reach your website from your Host machine

 :::details solution
 ```bash
 #!/bin/bash

 # VM settings
 VM_NAME="AlpineLinux"